anudeepamara/GeekSquad.github.io/software_requirements_specification_final.md

+# Overview
-# This Document Describes the Functional and Non-Functional Requirements for the project.
+This Document Describes the Functional and Non-Functional Requirements for the project.
+And also it will consider all the artifacts and the traceability for those artifacts.

 # Software Requirements